thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-add.md

 4. Enter the connection details for your Snowflake data source using either OAuth or service account authentication:

-   ThoughtSpot supports <a href="https://docs.snowflake.com/en/user-guide/oauth-partner.html">Snowflake OAuth authentication</a>, but not External OAuth.

-   Before selecting OAuth authentication in ThoughtSpot, you must configure OAuth in Snowflake.
-For details, see [Configure OAuth for a Snowflake connection]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-oauth.html).

    For OAuth authentication, do the following:
     1. Enter Account name, OAuth Client ID, OAuth Client Secret, and (optional) Database.
     ![Enter connection details]({{ site.baseurl }}/images/snowflake-connectiondetails-oauth.png "Enter connection details")